Persecution of Muslims: Tatarstan

 The 1921–1922 famine in Tatarstan was a period of mass starvation and drought that took place in the Tatar ASSR as a result of war communism policy, in which 500,000 to 2,000,000 peasants died.
 The event was part of the greater Russian famine of 1921–1922 that affected other parts of the USSR, in which up 5,000,000 people died in total.
 According to Roman Serbyn, a professor of Russian and East European history, the Tatarstan famine was the first man-made famine in the Soviet Union and systematically targeted ethnic minorities such as Volga Tatars and Volga Germans.
 The 1921–1922 famine in Tatarstan has been compared to Holodomor in Ukraine, and in 2008, the All-Russian Tatar Social Center (VTOTs) asked the United Nations to condemn the 1921–22 Tatarstan famine as genocide of Muslim Tatars.

+Turkey

+During World War One, both Turks and Kurds were killed by Russians, Assyrians and Armenians in the eastern provinces of the Ottoman Empire, however, this was mainly in retaliation for Turkish persecution of Christians (Armenian genocide and Greek genocide).

+On 14 May 1919, the Greek army landed in İzmir (Smyrna), which marked the beginning of the Greco-Turkish War (1919–1922).
+During the war, the Greek side committed a number of atrocities in western provinces (such as İzmir, Manisa, and Uşak), the local Muslim population was subjected to massacre, ravaging and rape.

+The Republic of Turkey was founded on a strict interpretation of secularism by the war-hero turned statesman, Mustafa Kemal Atatürk.
+In the early republican era, the revolutionary Kemalist government had sought to actively de-Islamize society and turn Turkey into a fully Westernized country.
+The Kemalists had perceived religion, Islam in particular, to be a force of backwardness.
+As such, they cracked down on many outward expressions of Islam, whether orthodox or heterodox-folk manifestations of it.
+They wanted religion to be solely limited to the "conscience of individuals".
+The fifth Turkish prime minister, Şükrü Saracoğlu, had allegedly desired the abolition of religion altogether through government restrictions.
+The government had all shariah courts (including those relating to personal civil law) and traditional madrasas dissolved.
+The teaching of Arabic, and the Arabic adhaan, was also banned.
+The fez (an Ottoman Islamic head gear) was also banned, with European hats being mandated instead.
+Those who opposed this mandate were dealt with harshly.
+However, the military regime under Kenan Evren had softened its stance on Islam, seeing it as an alternative to communism.
+The Turkish generals had also promoted Turkish-Sunni Islam to counter Islamism, amidst the Iranian Revolution.

 Vietnam

 The Vietnamese Emperor Minh Mạng unleashed persecution of Cham Muslims after he conquered the final remnants of Champa in 1832.
 The Vietnamese coercively fed lizard and pig meat to Cham Muslims and cow meat to Cham Hindus against their will to punish them and assimilate them to Vietnamese culture.